-- -For each grammar symbol x there is a set A(x) of attribute values. - -Each rule has a set of functions that define certain attributes of the nonterminals in the rule. - -Each rule has a (possibly empty) set of predicates to check for attribute consistency with the follow additions:
+- -For each grammar symbol x there is a set A(x) of attribute values. - -Each rule has a set of functions that define certain attributes of the nonterminals in the rule. - -Each rule has a (possibly empty) set of predicates to check for attribute consistency

-Def: An attribute grammar is a CFG G=(S,N,T,P)
+Note: What's (S,N,T,P)?